 And possibly even more so than its contents which were staggering and stunning.

-This was a setting and experience more magical and awe inspiring than my friend even knew.
+This was a setting and experience more magical and awe-inspiring than my friend even knew.

 As it happened, I missed one bus back into town and the next bus was not to appear for an hour.
 Seems long doesn’t it.
-These things do not annoy one who is a traveller.
+These things do not annoy one who is a traveler.